- Battery life is crucial nowadays when we're constantly on the go and there's not always a socket around to power our laptops.

 No wonder the company claims to have up to 8-times the speed advantage over contemporary browsers such as Chrome.
 That said, the browser is also known to provide for an extended battery experience as well.

 Whether playing online games or streaming video, the Brave browser is one that won’t let you down in terms of battery life.

 Another key feature of Brave is the secured environment it provides for you to carry on with your browsing.
 Apart from ads, Brave also blocks the tens of trackers that are often present on even the most popular of sites.

 The company takes pride in the ad-blocking and data optimization abilities of the browser which it claims can help save a lot of data and hence money in the process.

-The Firefox browser has been developed by Mozilla Foundation and Mozilla Corp. and is among the most popular browsers in use today.
+The Firefox browser, developed by Mozilla Foundation and Mozilla Corp., is among the most popular browsers in use today.

 It is also less intensive on the PC’s resources as well, with the company claiming it to be 30 percent lighter on the RAM than Chrome.

-The company has also recently launched the Firefox Quantum which it claims to be the epitome of security, privacy and speed while also being extremely light on the battery.
+The company has also recently launched the Firefox Quantum which claims to be the epitome of security, privacy, and speed while also being extremely light on the battery.

-It offers several themes as well to personalize your browsing experience while the thousands of extensions it supports only adds to the appeal of the browser.
+It also offers several themes that allow you to personalize your browsing experience while the thousands of extensions it supports only adds to the appeal of the browser.

 This makes for a list of browsers that are among the most energy-efficient.
 What’s your weapon of choice for browsing?
 Tell us in the comments section below.